luqmanbarry/aro-classic-terraform/gitops/modules/external-secrets-operator/README.md

 # External Secrets Operator

+This helm chart deploys the External Secrets Operator which is used to fetch sensitive data (secrets, certs) from Azure KeyVault.
 The docs are available [here](https://external-secrets.io/latest/provider/azure-key-vault/).

+## Inputs

+Required inputs are defined in the [values.yaml](./values.yaml) file of the helm chart.

+The recommended pattern is to keep all common (defaults) parameters set in the `values.yaml` and overwrite params that change per cluster in the `values.cluster-name.yaml` file.

-## Install
+## Dependencies

-Installing the operator is similar to how many other OpenShift operators are installed.
+- Up & Running ARO cluster
+- Azure Service Principal with read access to KeyVault

 ## Uninstall